 - Brief interactions

-- Wear a mask whenever you can but not under a costume mask as it will be difficult to breathe.
+- Wear a mask whenever you can, but not under a costume mask, as breathing will be difficult.

 You can read the full story of guidance for trick-or-treating on CP24.

 We found a great deal of Halloween candy on Amazon, where you can find almost anything.